Boxgrove Palaeolithic site: Geological context

-History
+Contents

-The site is important for many reasons, including the degree of preservation of ancient land surfaces, the impressive total extent of the palaeolandscape beyond the quarries (over 26 km wide), its huge quantity of well-preserved animal bones, its numerous flint artifacts, and its hominin fossils that are among some of the most ancient found yet in Europe.
-Several of the animal bones are the oldest found specimens of their species, such as the wing bone of the great auk found at the site in 1989.
-The combination of bones, stone artifacts, and the geology of the landscape gives a very complete picture of the coastal plain as it existed half a million years ago.
+The site is considered important for the degree of preservation of ancient land surfaces, the extent of the palaeolandscape beyond the quarries (over 26 km wide), its quantity of well-preserved animal bones, its flint artifacts, and its hominin fossils that are among some of the most ancient found yet in Europe.
+Some fossils of animals are the oldest known specimens of their species.
+The combination of bones, stone artifacts, and the geology of the landscape gives a detailed look into the coastal plain as it existed half a million years ago.